Pankaj0328/SOC-Project-/README.md

 **Project:** Summer of Code (SOC) - A Voyage into LLMs: From Inception to Mastery

 ## 📋 Project Overview

-This repository documents my learning journey through the first half of an 8-week Summer of Code project focused on Large Language Models (LLMs) and Natural Language Processing (NLP).
-The project aims to provide a comprehensive understanding of LLMs and NLP fundamentals, starting from basic Python programming and progressing through neural networks to advanced language models.
+This repository records my 8-week deep dive, moving from Python and basic data science into the architecture, theory, and code of Large Language Models (LLMs).
+The capstone achievement is a GPT-inspired autoregressive language model, coded entirely from scratch—demonstrating the inner workings powering modern generative AI.

 ## 🎯 Project Objectives